hypo69/hypo/docs/consultant/gemini/ru/bots/header.md

 import json
-from packaging.version import Version from pathlib import Path from src import gs from src.utils.jjson import j_loads
+from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads, j_loads_ns

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project starting from the current file's directory.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
+    :raises FileNotFoundError: If no marker file is found.
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :returns: Path to the root directory if found, otherwise the directory where the script is located.
     :rtype: Path
     """
     current_path = Path(__file__).resolve().parent